Handling overflow: try fallbacks and conditional hiding

 }

 Try selecting the most-height order option.
-This has the effect of applying the --custom-bottom position try option, which positions the element below the anchor.
+This has the effect of applying the --custom-bottom position try fallback option, which positions the element below the anchor.
 This occurs because there is more space below the anchor than there is above it.

 Conditionally hiding anchor-positioned elements